warroyo/flux-tmc-multitenant/README.md

 1. create a TMC API token
 2. create the AKV entries.

+for the `tmc-host` value enter this as the TMC hostname without `https://`. it should juts be the fqdn.

 ```bash
 az keyvault secret set --vault-name "ss-env" --name "tmc-csp-token" --value "<tmc-api-token>"
 az keyvault secret set --vault-name "ss-env" --name "tmc-host" --value "<tmc-hostname>"